VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 **Since significant translation from reasoning to explanation is in of itself opaque, we AI decisions must be utilise reasoning that is explicable, whilst also retaining accuracy to roaming morally salient.** Next, we will explore how this may be possible, and explore the nature of explanation whether causal or otherwise.

 ### 3.1 Ways of explanation
+Grayson discusses 4 models of explanation: the deductive-nomological model, the statistical model, the pragmatic model, and the causal model.
+Grayson primarily expounds on the causal model as "it (has) the most natural fit" (Grayson 2024, p4).

+The Causal model of explanation

 ### 4.1 Explicable simplification of COMPAS
 As mentioned earlier, one approach to making COMPAS explicable is to simplify its reasoning.
 An attempt of this was made by a research team from Berkely using the reasoning of "rule-lists" which are predictive models composed of if-then statements (Angelino et al 2018).
 Reasoning through rule lists is transparent because the reasoning for a decision is easily explicable through causal explanation.
 Let's see an example rule list below: